pomelio/cookbook/docs/cookbook_router.md

 - line 14 - 15: when the url path value `starsWith` `/docs`, The request is to downlod the documents such as the `js` or `css` or other resources, we dispatch the request to the `DownloadDocs` module's `download` function to handle the downloading request.

-- line 16 - 17, otherwise we dispatch the request to the other `page` which match the url path.
+- line 16 - 17, otherwise we response with status code 404 which is not found.